Milad/NoScript/README.md

 This is for websites that depends on Js so much that they don't offer lightweight versions that work without JS.

+Please disable your JavaScript in the browser and try the [demo](http://milad.github.io/NoScript/) here.

 Supported Browsers
 ==================